-The West Yorkshire and Harrogate Healthy Hearts programme has now completed its public engagement on its upcoming work to identify and treat - at scale - patients whose LDL cholesterol levels that may be better controlled through switching to a high intensity statin, and also initiating a statin in those patients at risk of developing CVD.
+The West Yorkshire and Harrogate Healthy Hearts programme has now completed its public engagement on its work to identify and treat - at scale - patients whose LDL cholesterol levels that may be better controlled through switching to a high intensity statin, and also initiating a statin in those patients at risk of developing CVD.

 The engagement took place from the beginning of June until mid July 2019 and more than 200 responses were received, with some completing the online questionnaire and others giving their feedback in focus groups that took place across West Yorkshire and Harrogate.

 An analysis of the work is now being undertaken with early results showing:

 - 95% of respondents understand the aims of phase two of Healthy Hearts

 - 88% of respondents think it will be of benefit to local people